 Typically, the fiber laser’s gain medium is doped with a rare-earth element, such as erbium (Er), ytterbium (Yb), or neodymium (Nd), just like the crystals used in most DPSS laser systems.
 However, fiber lasers offer several advantages over traditional DPSS lasers (e.g., Nd:YAG lasers).
 Some of these advantages derive from the geometry of the fiber optic itself, namely, the innate ability to have an extremely long single-mode optical cavity.
 This geometry produces either extremely high-power single-mode fiber lasers exhibiting unprecedented brightness or extremely narrow band lasers with near-perfectly single-frequency output.

 Another advantage is that the fiber medium is flexible, which makes it easier to deliver the beam exactly where you need it.
 This ability can be highly advantageous when dealing with complex geometries and tight spaces.
-Typically, fibers exhibit a complex temperature-dependent polarization evolution, except for example, if utilizing polarization-maintaining fibers or Faraday rotators.
-However, these solutions are typically not compatible with nonlinear polarization rotation mode locking.
+Typically, fibers exhibit a complex temperature-dependent polarization evolution, except if utilizing polarization-maintaining fibers or Faraday rotators.
+However, these solutions generally are not compatible with nonlinear polarization rotation mode-locking.